bahrus/for-fetch/README.md

 </my-tabs>
 ```

-This will create a separate for-fetch tag (or whatever the superclass localName is) with the actual href.
+This will create a separate for-fetch tag (or whatever the superclass localName is) with the actual src.
 This instance won't actually do the fetching.